 Magic link – You can share your quote created in Revv, a cloud-based solution, with the prospective customer in the form of a magic link.
 It is a permanent, public, and shareable link that can be copied, pasted, and shared with anyone.
 This will enable customers to view the document using their phones anytime and anywhere.

 Metalens – Revv is based on machine learning.
 Its Metalens feature helps users to identify and extract crucial information from documents (PDF and DOCX file formats).
 This feature becomes important when you need to review multiple quotes regularly.
 You can compare the offerings of various companies quickly using Metalens.

 Cloud-based storage – Storing huge volumes of quotes and proposals in wooden cupboards or storing their pdf versions on computers is not convenient for any organization.
 Revv comes with unlimited secure cloud-based storage to safeguard all the quotes and proposals for future reference.

 Revv has the most generous pricing plans ever as it charges on the basis of consumption and not per person.
 This way, multiple users can access the same account and leverage the benefits.
-Revv’s user pricing plans are bifurcated as basic (free forever), pro, and pro plus.
+Revv’s user pricing plans are completely customizable suiting your business needs.

 Sign up with Revv now for a free trial.

 Creating multiple sales quotes daily? – Try Revv’s no-code workflow automation